Are you empathic and struggling to heal from narcissistic abuse? In this blog, we share tips on how to heal the wounds caused by a narcissist.

 Looking at these two opposites, one can see why they attract each other.
 The narcissist, who needs healing, attracts the empath, who wants to heal.

-Both challenge each other's darkest sites and in best case, grow from that experience.
+The narcissist and the empath challenge each other’s darkest sites and in best case, grow from that experience.
 In best case, the narcissist realizes that his or her thought pattern is not common and seeks professional help.

 The empath is confronted with the fact that he or she has poor boundaries and has to work on that.
 And this is exactly where the answer lies to the question if (highly sensitive) empaths attract narcissists.